Phantogram/Project-BTTV/Breakdown.md

 -Belinda (1 min).
 Files containing ("").
 Measuring the same dates/year.
-State abbreviations to state year.
+State abbreviations to full state spelling.

 #### The analysis process (accompanied by your Jupyter Notebook).